Click on news headlines to get more information about us.

-We have received funding from the American Heart Association (AHA) to develop an acoustic levitation-based method for perioperative monitoring of whole blood coagulation in liver transplant patients!
+We have received funding from the American Heart Association (AHA) to develop rheological models for whole blood coagulation in liver transplant patients!
 This grant involves collaboration with Dr. Joseph Buell from Tulane Abdominal Transplant Institute and Dr. R. Glynn Holt from the Department of Mechanical Engineering at Boston University.

 April 2013: First prize at the 2013 Tulane BME Team Design Competition

 Team Easy Breezy 548 (Gisele Calderon, Kelly Smith, Yonatan Kaplan, Carrie Griffith, and Elsie Rodebeck) mentored by Dr. Khismatullin won the first price at 2013 Tulane BME Team Design Show.
 They developed a prototype of a baby breathing monitor integrated inside an elastic belt that is expected to be worn on the abdomen of an infant.
 Congrats and thanks to the Team for this cool idea and the prototype development!

 April 2013: Section Editor of Drug Discovery Today: Disease Models

 Dr. Khismatullin is a co-section editor, together with Dr. Karniadakis (Brown U.), of the issue on "Computational Models of Blood Diseases" for Drug Discovery Today: Disease Models, published by Elsevier.

 April 2013: BMES Education and International Affiliates Committees

 Dr. Khismatullin has been selected as a member of the Education and International Affiliates Committees of the Biomedical Engineering Society (BMES).
 He will be involved in the implementation of interactive learning in biomedical engineering education, the organization of BMES-affiliated international conferences and workshops, and the expansion of research collaboration between biomedical engineers in the United States and abroad.